-As long as you and your partner hold opposing views on life, talking about ‘who-said-what-and-why’ in marriage counselling will never fix your marriage problems!”
+As long as you hold (hidden) opposing views on life, talking about ‘who-said-what-and-why’ in marriage counselling will never fix your marriage problems!”

-B y the time couples enter marriage counselling, each have usually made the decision to give their partnership time, attention & money.
-With mutual commitment and a professional counsellor in the lead, you would expect finding matrimonial harmony together at this stage should be easy.
+By the time a couple enter marriage counselling together, both have usually decided to give their partnership time, attention & money.
+With this level of commitment and a professional counsellor in the lead, at this stage you would expect finding matrimonial harmony should be easy.

-Unfortunately many people’s experience of marriage counselling is not what you would imagine.
-Instead of bringing couples closer, many watch their marriage counselling sessions turn into a kind of battle.
+Unfortunately marriage counselling, in many people’s experience, is not what you would imagine.
+Instead of bringing couples closer . . . many watch their marriage counselling sessions turn into a kind of battle.”

 As each partner tries to get the counsellor onside, the couple can end up squaring off in opposing corners.
 Rather than bring them closer together, the sessions become an all out battle of ‘two against one’, with the counsellor negotiating (or advocating for) a divorce or separation, instead of helping the couple live peacefully together.